Icon-Newsletter-smaller

 • Interest rate: 3%

 Looking to save money on gas?
-Then get a Petron-BPI Mastercard.
+Get a Petron BPI Card.
 Earn 3% cashback on fuel purchases from participating Petron stations nationwide.
 Aside from access to year-round deals and flexible installment plans, you can also get a ₱200 fuel voucher as a welcome gift.

 Plus, this credit card—along with other BPI credit cards—has a low forex conversion rate of only 1.85%, so you can save more on your overseas purchases.